-Students must achieve a minimum of 96% GIR points across the year to earn a place at the GIR Winners activity.
+Students must keep a minimum of 96% GIR points and have attendance over 95% during each half-term / term to earn a place at the GIR rewards.

-However, students will not be allowed to participate in the activity under the following circumstances even if they achieve 96%:
+However, students will not be allowed to participate in the activity under the following circumstances even if they achieve 96% GIR and have attendance above 95%:

-- If you receive more than 2 x C3s during the year - · If you are suspended (excluded) from school - · If you are late to school more than 15 times - · If your attendance is below 90%
+- · If you receive 2 or more C3s during the half-term / term. - · If you are suspended from school during this half-term / term. - · If you are late to school more than 5 times during this half-term / term - · If you fail to attend 2 more detentions during this half-term / term.